goatsyst/multiplayer-exe-/README.md

-# multiplayer-exe- this is a simple multiplayer gaem it is in beta though
+# multiplayer-exe- this is a simple multiplayer game
+it is in beta though